Kern County Big Rig Accident Lawyers

 Rollovers

 A rollover accident happens when a vehicle loses balance on the road and tips over on its roof.
 A big rig can roll over just like any passenger vehicle.
-However, unlike passenger vehicles, if a big rig is involved in a rollover accident, the results are much more likely to end in a deadly accident.
+However, unlike passenger vehicles, if a big rig is involved in a rollover accident, the results are more likely to involve serious injuries or fatalities.

 Underside

-An underside accident happens when a commercial truck driver stops without warning and a passenger vehicle, or a vehicle that is much smaller than the big rig, slides underneath the commercial truck.
-If an underside accident happens, the big rig can drag the smaller vehicle for miles, causing damage.
+An underside accident happens when a commercial truck driver stops without warning, and a passenger vehicle, or a vehicle that is much smaller than the big rig, slides underneath the commercial truck.
+In these types of accidents, the big rig can drag the smaller vehicle for miles, causing damage.

 Jackknife